 By Annette McLoughlin

 I used to hate bugs.
-I grew up in one of those really old houses with a cellar like a cave and spiders the size of mice.
+I grew up in one of those really old houses with a cellar like a cave and spiders the size of mice and I didn’t know about pest control ottawa who would have sorted this issue instantly.
 When I was a teenager, seeing them would paralyze me.
 Of course, like most teenage girls, I wasn’t a monument of rationality.
 I probably had similar reactions to organized sports, corduroy pants, curly hair, and guys with glasses.
 Teen hyper-drama aside, however, as I matured, my fear of bugs never went completely away.
 And later, living in dumpy apartments in the city certainly didn’t help.

 Having a son can change all that.
 With a boy, you have to unsqueeze your eyes and look at his bugs (and other icky stuff).
 And you should probably do it with enthusiasm (at least the bugs.)
 I claim no parenting expertise, however, I believe that you have to let a boy be a boy (within reason, of course).
 You have to let him sleep with that jar of bugs (with the lid closed very tight) next to his bed.
 But even more importantly, you need to embrace his love of bugs because if you show fear, you put yourself at his mercy every time he pulls a centipede out of his pocket.
 Otherwise, you’ll set yourself up for years of bug pranks.
 He’ll only too happily hold that power over you and it’s all about maintaining the balance of power with kids, right?
 You can’t give them the bug ammo … ever.